 Are you ready to fight?
 If you are you really need to read.
 Fancy PR machines, facebook attack memes, and reactive advocacy will not get in front of this.
 Please read the article from August: https://wildhorseeducation.org/2017/08/26/terror-tactics-wild-horses/

 “Wild horses already have a sanctuary, it’s called an HMA.
 An HMA is not a holding facility, it is not a place for profit driven interests.
-An HMA is where the “wild” wild horse, a protected resource, calls home.
-A sanctuary is where formerly wild horses go after we, as a nation, fail it.”
+An HMA is where the “wild” wild horse, a protected resource, is to be managed as integral to the landscape.”